 - Make and Take Sessions:

 Meet with WV ATC staff and others in your community to make, take, and trade materials helpful in the home and classroom.
 It’s free, and it’s fun!
 Keep up to date with regional meetings by registering for email announcements or watching our Facebook news and events.

 - Workshops and Trainings:

 Regional trainings are conducted for parents, those with ASD, and others on a variety of topics, such as: Sensory Solutions, The Basics of Autism Everyone Should Know, The Basics of Behavioral Support, etc. You can sign up to get emails about regional workshops on this page, or by reviewing the Home page or the WV ATC Facebook page.

 Level III Services:

 Level III services are focused on individual, specific need, and typically result in a formal behavior support plan or other document that can provide helpful assistance.
 This levels includes:

-- Person-Centered Direct Services: This type of direct services provides more intensive support and education to teams formed to support the individual with an Autism Spectrum Disorder.
+This type of direct service provides more intensive support and education to teams formed to support the individual with an Autism Spectrum Disorder.
 Teams typically include family members, the individual with ASD, educational and/or behavioral health staff, and others involved in the individual’s life.
 A Positive Behavior Support (PBS) Trainer facilitates training, coaching, and the development of a PBS plan through collaboration.
 Individualized skill development programs are developed and implemented in collaboration with the team.
 Skill development programs are implemented across settings (home, community and school) with an emphasis on improving the individual’s and their family’s quality of life.